Do EcoDesign regulations affect the FHT Stove?

-How does the FHT Stove compare to back boiler systems with safety cold water loops?
+How does the FHT Stove compare to back boiler systems with safety quench circuits?

-A number of stove manufacturers are now offering back boiler systems which incorporate a
+A number of stove manufacturers were offering back boiler systems which incorporate a

-safety feature which dumps cold water through the back boiler to prevent boiling if the water
+safety feature which feeds cold water through the back boiler to prevent boiling if the water

 overheats.
 Whereas such technology is clearly an important safety advance over a simple back

 boiler system, it only offers emergency protection to the customer.
-The FHT Stove offers fail
+The FHT Stove offers fail-safe

-safe

-operation which does not rely on additional cold water 'dump' circuits (and the plumbing
+operation which does not rely on additional cold water ‘quench’ circuits (and the plumbing

-Is the FHT Stove only a replacement for back boilers?
+Is the FHT Stove a replacement for back boilers?